aurelia-contrib/aurelia-open-id-connect-demos/README.md

 Once the app is running, visit http://localhost:9000

-As a demo, log in with an account that is part of the BigFontOutlook Azure Active Directory.
+Try the test account from the BigFontOutlook Azure Active Directory

 * User name: throwaway01@bigfontoutlook.onmicrosoft.com
 * Password: %%37DSIbGe*krCeh

+# Troubleshooting

-Update `azure-signing-keys.ts` if you receive this error: "No key matching kid or alg found in signing keys".
+* If you receive a **No key matching kid or alg found in signing keys** error, then open `azure-signing-keys.ts` and follow its update instructions.

+* Check that you have installed the most recent plugin version: `npm view aurelia-open-id-connect version`